SyedaAniqaImtiaz/generalProcessingUnit/README.md

 # generalProcessingUnit
-A simple genereal proceesing unit programmed using VHDL and implemented on an Altera FPGA board
+A simple genereal proceesing unit programmed using VHDL and implemented on an Altera FPGA board.